mftnakrsu/hagAI-voltagent/README.md

 #  Hagai - AI-Powered Asana Project Management Assistant

-Hagai is an intelligent project management assistant built with [VoltAgent](https://voltagent.dev) that integrates with Asana to provide comprehensive task and project insights.
+Hagai is an intelligent project management assistant built with [VoltAgent](https://voltagent.dev) that integrates with Asana to provide comprehensive task and project insights...

 ## Features